laurenbryant1/bacillus-pumilus-pangenome/README.md

 # *Bacillus pumilus* pan-genome and UV-related functions

+Course project for **BIOL 469 (Genomics)** at the University of Waterloo, Fall 2025.
+Group members: Lauren Bryant, Mona Rosanally, Ashely Mayuran, and Haresh Rajalogachandran.

-Comparative genomics of 53 *B. pumilus* genomes.
+Comparative genomics of 53 *B. pumilus* genomes, with two aims:
 1. Characterize accessory and unique orthogroups in *B. pumilus* strains
-2. Quantify UV-related functions in those orthogroups
+2. Quantify UV-related functions in those orthogroups To learn more, view the [project presentation](Bryant_Lauren_Bpumilus_pangenome_Presentation.pdf).

 ## Pipeline